elct9620/boxing/README.md

 > We suggest using `puma` as the webserver to avoid the extra dependency to keep the image small.

+### Bootsnap Precompile (Experimental)

+If your gem dependency included `bootsnap` the generated Dockerfile will add precompile options to speed up the application bootstrap.

 ### Revision

 To identity your image version, the default build argument `REVISION` will be configured by default.